-Anyway.
 You know what I love?
 Horchata.
 There is nothing in the world like a giant Styrofoam cup filled with pebble ice and sweet horchata while you nosh on greasy tacos from a street truck.
-Coming from California originally, it is one of life’s great pleasures.
+Having been born and raised in California, it is one of life’s great pleasures.
 And since I’m obsessed with all things drink related, it got me thinking that I should really know how to make this delicious non-alcoholic beverage (and super awesome cocktail ingredient) at home.

 Whenever I embark on this sort of thing, I always try a bunch of different versions from around the web and from my ever-growing home cookbook collection.
 And, of course, I’m never 100% happy with any of them.
 And so, I take the best parts of the recipes I do like, and throw them together with everything I know about technique, and after a few tries I usually end up with what I’m looking for.

 There are many articles out there about Horchata, the history of it, and all of the different variations available.
 For our horchata, I wanted to stick to a few rules:

 - Our horchata should be as simple as possible.
 A long series of complicated steps would be a failure here.

 - Our horchata should have as few ingredients as possible.
 No almonds, sesame seeds, barley, or tiger nuts.
 Just the simple, spiced, sweetened rice milk you’d find at a taco truck.

 - Our horchata needs to be made from simple, natural ingredients.
 No flavors, powders, or store-bought rice milk allowed.

 What I ended up with was a simple, natural, delicious horchata that could be made with a minimum of tools and prep.
 Bear in mind, you will need some specialty tools to make this one, but they’re the sort of thing any serious bartender will usually have on hand.
 Anyway, there are just three simple steps to making great horchata.

 1. Pre-soak the ingredients.